shidi1985/academic-kickstart/content/post/2022-Volt-VAR-Ctrl-Opt/index.md

   focal_point = "Smart"

 +++
-Our software which optimizes and controls the voltage and reactive power of distribution grids has been successfully implemented at 5 dispatcher centers, which controls multiple renewable power plants.
-The software has been tested in closed-loop operation for 5 days, demonstrating its advantages over classical solutions in this area.
+Our software which optimizes and controls the voltage and reactive power of distribution grids has been successfully implemented at multiple dispatcher centers, which controls multiple renewable power plants.
+The software has been tested in closed-loop operation, demonstrating its advantages over classical solutions in this area.